antronerds/r2-tutorials/docs/Integrative_analysis_ChIP-Seq_data.md

 1. To perform such analyses go back to the ChIP-seq choice menu.
 Again choose the *ChIPseq TSS Peak/Coverage Plotter*.
 Use the grid to filter for the experiment used in this example: the SY5Y cellline that was profiled by Oldridge et al. for H3K27 acetylation, the RSEG peaks of this experiment are additionally scored by ROSE.

-2. On the next page indicate the region to show on either side of the TSS; a commonly used value is 50 KB up and downstream; that makes 100000 distance an appropiate setting.
+2. On the next page indicate the region to show on either side of the TSS; a commonly used value is 100 KB up and downstream; that makes 100000 for *Distance (flank)* an appropiate setting.
 Also indicate how many bases are to be collected within a bin.
 Do note that images are getting very large with small bin-sizes in combination with large regions, 1000 is a proper value in this case.
 Paste the same set of genes as used above in the genesymbols box.
 Set the *Gene order* to 'by_row_signal'; this will make sure the gene with most enhancers in this region will top the list.
 Additionally we're going to color the genebodies of ALK and BRD4: copy-paste without quotation marks "ALK;3BAA3B" and on the next line "BRD4;AA0000" in the *color genebodies* textbox and choose 'Selected genes only' for the setting *Draw Gene Bodies*.

 ---------
   ![](_static/images/R2d2_logo.png)**Did you know that you can provide arbitrary locations on the genome?**

-> *Other than GeneSymbols (where R2 will find the most downstream TSS for you), you can also provide genome positions in the form of 'chr1:10020035:-' or 'chr1:10020035' where +/- indicates the strand and thus orientation.
-If no strand information is provided, R2 assumes +.*
+> *Other than GeneSymbols (where R2 will find the most downstream TSS for you) to jump to a different location on the genome, you can also provide genome positions in the center panel, e.g. *Chromosome* 'chr1', *Start* '10020035', *End* 'chr1:10020035'.
+Or try clicking on a different part of the chromosome strand above the graph section.*

 ---------

-3. R2 now shows for all provided genes a 50 Kb region up and downstream of the TSS.
+3. R2 now shows for all provided genes a 100 Kb region up and downstream of the TSS.
 Note that the genebody of ALK and BRD4 are colored green and red respectively.
 Projected on the stretch are the bins that the Rseg-ROSE algorithm considers super-enhancers (Figure 11).
 Each stretch is clickable and will open a new tab.
 Click the topmost gene.

 	![Figure 11: Histone acetylation around the TSS of a set of genes](_static/images/IntAnalysis_ChIPSeq_list_RSEG.png)